Frequently Asked Questions

 When are you in session?

-We operate on nearly the same academic calendar as most public and private schools, running from early September through early July; however, our calendar is designed somewhat uniquely in comparison to other schools.
+We operate on nearly the same academic calendar as most public and private schools, running from early September through early July; however, our calendar is designed somewhat uniquely compared to other schools.
 We operate in a pattern of six-week sessions, during which we dive deep into a particular subject matter (called a “Quest”), end each session with a student-led exhibition, and then take off for approximately one week before the next session starts.
 These one-week breaks often coincide with neighboring schools’ time off (e.g., winter break, spring break).
-For parents who wish to apply for bus services to be provided to AABC by their home school district, there is a reasonable degree of overlap with most public-school calendars.
-Our hours are 8:45 a.m. to 3:15 p.m. with drop-off from 8:10 a.m.
-We do not currently offer before/after-school extended care hours.
+For parents who wish to apply for bus services to be provided to AABC by their home school district, there is a reasonable degree of overlap with most public school calendars.
+Our hours are 8:45 a.m. to 3:15 p.m., with drop-off from 8:10 a.m.

 How do you assess and monitor learning progress?

-Learners at AABC take part in mastery-based learning and work toward goals specified on their personalized learning plans.
+AABC learners participate in mastery-based learning and work toward goals specified on their personalized learning plans.
 Their SMART goals and academic progress are tracked and fully accessible to parents.
-Individualized self-reflections are shared with parents in multiple “journey meetings” throughout the year and include the learner, his/her Guide, and the learner’s parents.
+Individualized self-reflections are shared with parents in multiple “journey meetings” throughout the year, including the learner, his/her Guide, and the learner’s parents.

 Learners use the following to track their progress:

-Parents can review their child’s academic progress by accessing our “Journey Tracker”, which is the application through which our learners track their goals and progress.
+Parents can review their child’s academic progress by accessing our “Journey Tracker,” the application through which our learners track their goals and progress.
 In addition, exhibitions at the end of most Quests allow young heroes to present their work to parents.

 What is the homework policy?